mikaelpatel/Cosa/README.md

 references to dropbox.
 Reducing size of download from github.
 2013-04 Adding support for HMC5883L 3-axis digital compass.
 Adding
 abstraction of EEPROM with default handling of internal EEPROM.
 Refactoring AT24CXX driver for new EEPROM interface.
+Implemented 1-wire parasite power mode.
+Improved DS18B20 1-wire driver and demo sketches with VWI integration.
+Added support for battery voltage monitoring.